 The walking hadn’t coaxed my appetite back but I forced down some overpriced pizza and lemonade.
 At 2:30 pm I backtracked to the base of the Machu Picchu Mountain, pizza and lemonade now seeming like a poor choice.
 The ascent took about an hour, draining the last of my energy.

-At the top, as I entered the site I felt revitalized, Machu Picchu is incredible and I was able to get a sense of the magnitude and magnificence of the original citadel amongst the mountain despite the hoards of tourists and preened llamas crawling over the crumbling ruins.
+At the top, as I entered the site I felt revitalized standing amongst the ruins of the ancient citadel perched high in the mountains.
+I was able to get a sense of the magnitude and magnificence of the wonder, despite the hoards of tourists and preened llamas crawling over the crumbling ruins.

 I awoke the next morning at 4:00 am to set the van up to teach English online for classes between 5:00 am and 8:00 am.
 Still reeling from the weekend, I struggled through the lessons.

 I soiled myself.
-I decided it would be easier to finish up my lesson then explain the situation and I silently thanked god for both the miracles and the limitations of technology that allowed me to sit here teaching in my own excrement.
+I decided it would be easier to finish up my lesson than explain the situation and I silently thanked God for both the miracles and the limitations of technology that allowed me to sit here teaching in my own excrement.

 Finally arriving in Santa Maria, my heart sunk.
 The isolated protests I had encountered on my drive here had escalated.
 Hundreds of farmers had amassed in town to shut down the roads out of Santa Maria.
 Exploring all three roads out of town, I found nothing but jeering, angry protesters, hitting my car and yelling.
 Despite my limited Spanish, one thing was clear, no pasaje!